TMDStudios/crypto_ledger/README.md

 You can see the website here: http://crypto-ledger.herokuapp.com/

+*The production code no longer uses Celery.
+The move to AJAX can be seen in the features/ajax branch.*

 You can also read more about the project on Publish0x: https://www.publish0x.com/open-source-projects?a=oQeZVWD6ep&tid=GitHub

 For more Python projects, visit Project Based Python - https://www.youtube.com/playlist?list=PLyHkjNMo67MWDY_fnHQ9Qu2CEXrx1TV_j